HSAnet/reverse-traceroute/README.md

 which are maintained inside the `ENDPOINTS` file.

 ## Future work
-* Implement IPv6 support for client and server
 * Introduce alias resolution to match nodes on both the forward and reverse path

 ## Disclaimer